Get Started with Collaborative Forecasts

 What Are Forecasts, Anyway?

 In Salesforce, a forecast is based on the gross rollup of a set of opportunities.
-Forecast amounts are determined by factors such as time period, forecast type, adjustments, and currency.
+Forecasts are determined by factors such as time period, forecast type, adjustments, and currency.
 You can think of a forecast as a rollup of currency or quantity against a set of dimensions: owner, time, forecast categories, product family, and territory.

-Predicting Sales with Collaborative Forecasts
+Projecting Sales with Collaborative Forecasts

 - Best Case

-Lauren ’s sold!
+Lauren’s sold!
 She decides to implement Collaborative Forecasts for her team right away.

 Let’s Turn It On